Click on one of the buttons below to see more information about Elections and Voting in the Town of Florence:

 The Community Center at 749 Central Ave is the polling place for the Town of Florence.
 Polling place hours are 7 a.m. to 8 p.m. on the day of the election.

-March 14, 2023 - absentee ballots required to be mailed to voters with a request on file for the Spring Election; after this date ballots will be mailed within 24 hours of receiving a written request
+September 19, 2024 - absentee ballots required to be mailed to voters with a request on file for the November General Election; after this date ballots will be mailed within 24 hours of receiving a written request

-March 15, 2023 - last day to register to vote by mail or online for the April 4, 2023 Spring Election (you can still register in the clerk's office until March 31, 2023 and you can register to vote on Election Day at the polling place)
+October 16, 2024 - last day to register to vote by mail or online for the November 5, 2024 General Election (you can still register in the clerk's office until November 1, 2024 and you can register to vote on Election Day at the polling place)

-March 27, 2023 - public test of electronic voting equipment to be used in the April 4, 2023 Spring Election
+October 28, 2024 - public test of electronic voting equipment to be used in the November 5, 2024 General Election

-March 30, 2023 - last day (in most cases) to request an absentee ballot be mailed to you for the April 4, 2023 Spring Election
+October 31, 2024 - last day (in most cases) to request an absentee ballot be mailed to you for the November 5, 2024 General Election

-March 31, 2023 - last day to vote in-person absentee for the March 4, 2023 Spring Election & last day to register to vote (prior to election day) in the Clerk's Office
+November 1, 2024 - last day to vote in-person absentee for the November 5, 2024 General Election & last day to register to vote (prior to election day) in the Clerk's Office.

 *Election deadlines will be updated for the next scheduled election when they are available.
 They are typical updated as follows - in January for February Primary, in February for the April Spring Election, in June for the August Partisan Primary and in September for the November General Election.
 Please note that a February Spring Primary may not be needed each year, and there are usually only August and November elections held during even years -- 2020, 2022, etc.